fikusz/Balazstro/README.md

 ## Features
 Multiple decks for testing/fun.
 Recognizing what type of hand you have.

-The new and original Big.
+## The new and original System: Big.
 Upsie.
-Guys. system: B.U.G.
+Guys.
-When asked to type in what card you have, you can type in the same number twice, or more than 5 numbers.
+When typing in what cards you have B.U.G. allows you to type in the same number twice, or more than 5 numbers.

 ## How to get started
 1. Click "Code" and download the repository as a ZIP file.